melvic-ybanez/archia/README.md

 * **Leverage the power of the host-language**.
 Archia code is Kotlin code.
 So you can reuse all of Kotlin's high-level abstractions and advanced language features to construct your queries.

-**Note**: This project's first and upcoming release is still work-in-progress.
-_Contributions are welcome_.

 ### Running the tests
 You can run the tests using the Gradle test command: